Olin College: Accreditation

 Olin College is accredited by the New England Commission of Higher Education and the Accreditation Board for Engineering and Technology.

 Admissions and financial aid

 Admissions

-Admissions to Olin College are highly selective, with, as of Fall 2021, 18% of applicants being admitted and the interquartile (middle 50%) of admitted students submitting scores under Olin College’s test-optional policy having SAT scores between 1500 and 1550 or ACT scores between 34 and 35.
+Admissions to Olin College are selective, with, as of Fall 2022, 19% of applicants being admitted and the interquartile (middle 50%) of admitted students submitting scores under Olin College’s test-optional policy having SAT scores between 1500 and 1550 or ACT score of 35.